open-ephys/gui-docs/source/User-Manual/Exploring-the-user-interface.rst

 Exploring the user interface
 ==================================

 Functionally, the GUI is very similar to traditional programs for acquiring extracellular electrophysiology data.
-It allows you to control input sources, adjust filter settings, visualize spikes and LFPs, and save all of your data to disk.
+It allows you to configure input sources, adjust filter settings, visualize spikes and LFPs, and save all of your data to disk.
 Conceptually, however, the GUI is more similar to audio processing applications, such as `Ableton Live`_.
 Rather than hard-coding the signal chain, the processing pathway can be created dynamically by the user.
 This feature will hopefully make the GUI easier to comprehend, less painful to modify, and more enjoyable to use.
 While most open-loop electrophysiology experiments require roughly the same signal chain, closed-loop experiments rarely do.
-A more flexible user-interface will allow neuroscientists to build up a library of modules that can be re-used and shared, rather than relying on purpose-built code in Matlab or LabVIEW that's used for one experiment then scrapped.
+A more flexible user-interface also allows neuroscientists to build up a library of plugins that can be re-used and shared, rather than relying on purpose-built code in Matlab or LabVIEW that's used for one experiment then scrapped.

 Main components
 ##########################

 The GUI is designed to ensure all of the most important elements are accessible from a single window, to keep everything organized.
-However, many components can be collapsed when they are not in use.
+However, many components can also be collapsed when they are not in use.

 These are the components you'll be interacting with most often: